derberg/Documenting-Event-Driven-Architectures---Workshop-Script/scripts/theory.md

 ## What is API

-It's like a conversation interface, but for the digital world.
+It's like a humans conversation interface, but for the digital world.

 > At my previous company, we were talking about few Java developers that they have a "heavy interface" -> meaning "they are not most communicative, and close to a cave man"